Unit 6 - Practice Quiz

 A. spit out

-B. fawn over
+B. chew over

-C. lash out at
+D. lash out at

 57 Activists are pressuring the government to __ the outdated law, which they argue is discriminatory and no longer serves a just purpose in modern society.